thavaahariharangit/digital_marketting/Module_1/1_Getting Started with the Certificate program/3_Introduction to Course 1.md

 #### Later in the course

-- Tools for engagin potential customers and driving online sales
+- Tools for engaging potential customers and driving online sales
 - Digital marketting strategies
 - Measure and interpret results
 - Career Tips